department-of-veterans-affairs/vagov-content/pages/burials-memorials/plan-a-burial.md

 ---

 <div class="va-introtext">
-Find out what steps to take to plan a burial for a Veteran, spouse, or dependent family member.
+Find out how to make burial plans for a Veteran, spouse, or dependent family member.
 </div>

 <br>